EyeTrackVR/EyeTrackVR/RANSACApp/README.md

     ./eyetrackapp

-***DISCLAIMER: I DO NOT OWN THE LINCENCE TO THIS CODE.
-Distributed under the terms of the GNU Lesser General Public License (LGPL v3.0).
+***DISCLAIMER: I DO NOT OWN THE LINCENCE TO ALL OF THIS CODE.
+Part of it is from Pupil labs, distributed under the terms of the GNU Lesser General Public License (LGPL v3.0).
 See COPYING and COPYING.LESSER for license details.***

 Copyright (C) 2018 Pupil Labs

 All Rights Reserved.

 This is Pye3d by Pupil Labs

+The one Euro filter base comes from [https://github.com/jaantollander/OneEuroFilter](https://github.com/jaantollander/OneEuroFilter)